fastrodev/fastro/docs/docs.md

 ---
-title: "Manual & API"
+title: "Manual"
-description: This is documentation on how to build and deploy the app and all of its APIs.
+description: This is documentation on how to use, build, and deploy the app.
 image: https://fastro.dev/static/image.png
 author: Fastro
 date: 07/23/2023